hartwigmedical/hmftools/pipeline/README_TARGETED.md

 ### Isofox
 TPM is normalised to bring panel gene expression in-line with WGS expression rates.
-This has been performed for the TSO500 panel.

-In order to adjust for the degree of amplification in panel sequencing relative to WGS,
-1. calculate the median adjusted TPM for each gene across the panel samples.
-2. Repeat step 1 for the same list of genes in WGS samples.
-In instances where the whole genome median is zero, a replacement value of 0.01 is used instead.
-3. The adjustment factor is calculated by dividing the panel median value by the corresponding whole genome value for each gene.

-Note: The adjustment factors are calculated at the gene level and not at the transcript level.
-This means the adjusted TPMs for transcripts from panel sequencing are not reliable.

 ### Sage
 Sage is run with specialised parameters and logic to minimise false positives from higher depth.
 See Sage readme for details.

-CHANGE
-## Recommended parameters values for Targeted Mode:
+## Recommended parameters values
 The following parameters are calibrated for panel sequencing and are set differently to WGS.
 These are the default panel parameter values.

 Amber